 $8/student (includes Museum admission), 1 free adult/10 students, $8/additional adult

 Group size per session: Minimum 10 students, 1 adult required; maximum 32 students, 4 adults

 As part of an Exploration Studio experience, your students will meet nature’s “superheroes” as they discover how animals use their amazing body parts and behaviors to survive.
 Plus, enjoy investigation time in the Wildlife Halls with ready-to-use activities loaded onto a tablet provided by the Museum.

 Spanish-speaking educators may be available upon request.

-FILL OUT THE FIELD TRIP REQUEST FORM ONLINE TODAY or call 303.370.6000, daily, 9 a.m. - 5 p.m.
+Please call 303.370.6000, daily, 9 a.m. - 5 p.m.
 Payment in full is due 30 days before your program.
 If you book less than 30 days before the program, payment in full is due at the time of your reservation.
 Reservations are required at least 21 days in advance.
 The Museum will send an e-mail with a payment reminder 45 days before the program.
 Upon payment, a receipt will be e-mailed to you along with details for your program.

 Are there resources to help me prepare myself and my group?

 Yes!
 Click here for information to help you prepare for your day.

 Are Field Trip Adventure time slots fixed or flexible?